How to Clean and Maintain Your Induction Hob

 9. Repeat steps 2 to 7 if necessary.

-Tips to keeping your induction hob clean
+Tips for keeping your induction hob clean

 • Avoid dragging pans over the surface to minimise marks.